-(a) which the Cardholder denies having initiated; or

-(b) where the ATM Transaction amount is claimed to be incorrect; or

-(c) in respect of which the ATM Operator Fee is claimed to be incorrect.

-"Disruptive Event" means any processing, communications or other failure of a technical nature, which affects, or may affect, the ability of any IA Participant to engage in Interchange Activity.

-"Double-length Key" means a key of length 128 bits including parity bits or 112 bits excluding parity bits.

-"Doubtful ATM Transactions" means those ATM Transactions which appear to have been successfully completed, although the ATM Transaction may not be recorded against the relevant Cardholder account.

-"EFT" means Electronic Funds Transfer.

-"EFTPOS" means Electronic Funds Transfer at Point of Sale.

-"EFTPOS PED" [Deleted]

-"EFTPOS Terminal" means a Terminal for processing EFTPOS Transactions.

-"EFTPOS Transaction" is defined in the IAC Regulations and means a Transaction conducted at a Merchant's point of sale using a Terminal.

-"EMV" means the specifications as published by EMV Co.
+(a) which the Cardholder denies having initiated; or Inserted effective 1.1.16 (b) where the ATM Transaction amount is claimed to be incorrect; or Inserted effective 1.1.16 (c) in respect of which the ATM Operator Fee is claimed to be incorrect.
+Inserted effective 1.1.16 " Disı a tec to er Tuptive Event " means any processing, communications or other failure of the hnical nature, which affects, or may affect, the ability of any IA Participant gage in Interchange Activity. " Dou bits e ble-length Key " means a key of length 128 bits including parity bits or 112 excluding parity bits. " Dou to ha be re btful ATM Transactions " means those ATM Transactions which appear two been successfully completed, although the ATM Transaction may not ecorded against the relevant Cardholder account.
+Last amended effective 21.11.16 "EFT " means Electronic Funds Transfer.
+"EFT POS " means Electronic Funds Transfer at Point of Sale.
+"EFTPOS PED" [Deleted] Deleted effective 20.8.18 "EFT POS Terminal " means a Terminal for processing EFTPOS Transactions. effective 20.8.18 Inserted effective 1.1.19 " EF1 " EFT Tran POS Terminal " means a Terminal for processing EFTPOS Transactions.
+POS Transaction " is defined in the IAC Regulations and means a saction conducted at a Merchant's point of sale using a Terminal. effective 20.8.18 Inserted effective 1.1.19 Last amended effective 1.1.20 "EFT "EFT Tran "EMV POS Terminal " means a Terminal for processing EFTPOS Transactions.
+POS Transaction " is defined in the IAC Regulations and means a saction conducted at a Merchant's point of sale using a Terminal. effective 20.8.18 Inserted effective 1.1.19 Last amended effective 1.1.20 "EFT Tran "EMV "EMV out ir POS Terminal" means a Terminal for processing EFTPOS Transactions.
+POS Transaction" is defined in the IAC Regulations and means a saction conducted at a Merchant's point of sale using a Terminal.
+I" means the specifications as published by EMV Co.
 LLC.

-"EMV@ATM Terminal Standards" means the standards and requirements set out in IAC Code Set Volume 6 (ATM System Code) Annexure G.

-"EMV Compliant" in relation to an ATM Terminal means the ATM Terminal is compliant with the EMV@ATM Terminal Standards.

-"EMV Phase 1" means the transition arrangements through which a Transaction is created from the use of an EMV compliant Australian IC Card prior to the migration of the ATM system to full EMV functionality.
+I@ATM Terminal Standards" means the standards and requirements set in IAC Code Set Volume 6 (ATM System Code) Annexure G. Amended effective 1.1.20 "EFT Tran "EMV out ir "EMV comp POS Terminal" means a Terminal for processing EFTPOS Transactions.
+POS Transaction" is defined in the IAC Regulations and means a saction conducted at a Merchant's point of sale using a Terminal.
+I" means the specifications as published by EMV Co.
+LLC.
+I@ATM Terminal Standards" means the standards and requirements set in IAC Code Set Volume 6 (ATM System Code) Annexure G. I Compliant" in relation to an ATM Terminal means the ATM Terminal is pliant with the EMV@ATM Terminal Standards.
+Amended effective 1.1.20 migration of the ATM system to full EMV functionality.